 End of 3rd Quarter End of Year

-Income from Operations \$11.2 million \$19.7 million
+Adjusted Operating Income \$11.2 million \$19.7 million

 Bonus Opportunity 25% 50%

-^{} After ratable accrual of Annual Bonus Opportunity.
+\ After ratable accrual of Annual Bonus Opportunity.

-The Named Executive Officers and other senior executives participating in both the annual and quarterly bonus opportunities will be paid the greater of the bonus amounts achieved, if any, pursuant to these two bonus opportunities, but cannot be paid under both the annual and quarterly bonus opportunities.
+The Named Executive Officers and other senior executives participating in both the annual and quarterly bonus opportunities will be paid the greater of the bonus amounts achieved pursuant to the two bonus opportunities, but cannot be paid under both the annual and quarterly bonus opportunities.